elastic/rally/docs/track.rst

 * ``name`` (mandatory): The name of this operation.
 You can choose this name freely.
 It is only needed to reference the operation when defining schedules.
 * ``operation-type`` (mandatory): Type of this operation.
 See below for the operation types that are supported out of the box in Rally.
 You can also add arbitrary operations by defining :doc:`custom runners </adding_tracks>`.
+* ``include-in-reporting`` (optional, defaults to ``true`` for normal operations and to ``false`` for administrative operations): Whether or not this operation should be included in the command line report.
+For example you might want Rally to create an index for you but you are not interested in detailed metrics about it.
+Note that Rally will still record all metrics in the metrics store.

 Depending on the operation type a couple of further parameters can be specified.